 Step-by-Step Quick Cleaning Tips for Your Rental Home

 Do you have a moment?
 Right now, that is?
 Then you can probably do something to help keep your home clean.
 We know, it’s not a really fun thing to think about.
 But if you put this off, next time someone comes over is going to be stressful, running around trying to get things cleaned up before they arrive.
 So, save yourself that stress.
-Take a minute now to follow one of these quick cleaning tips, and get your home under control, one little bit at a time.
+Take a minute now to follow one or all of these quick cleaning tips and get your home under control one little bit at a time.

-- Focus on what people will notice first: It doesn’t necessarily help to clean what people aren’t going to see.
+- Focus on what people will notice first: This is the golden rule of quick cleaning tips.
+It doesn’t necessarily help to clean what people aren’t going to see.
 Get the obvious, visible things done first.
 This also doubles as a psychological boost, since this success is easy to see.

 - Clean higher up first: If you’re doing more than one little thing at a time, start cleaning at the top.
 Dust, dirt, and other messes will fall down.
 You don’t want to clean the floor only to have to clean it again after taking care of the counters, for example.